MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/DLP-1-data-loss-prevention.md

 1. On the **Review and finish** page, review your policy settings then select **Submit** to create the policy.

 1. Once the policy is created select **Done** on the **New policy created** page.

+You've created an endpoint DLP policy that blocks sensitive project data from being pasted or uploaded into AI websites.